What is the best SIBO-friendly protein powder?

 Avoid protein concentrates and isolates.

-Finding an additive-free, dairy-free protein powder is hard.
-Finding an additive-free, dairy-free protein powder that actually tastes good is next to impossible.
+Finding an additive-free, dairy-free meal replacement is hard.
+Finding an additive-free, dairy-free meal replacements made with real foods is next to impossible.
 Why?
-Most protein powders, especially plant-based protein powders, are made with protein concentrates and isolates, foods chemically and/or mechanically stripped of everything but the protein.
+Most meal replacements are made with protein concentrates and isolates, foods stripped of everything but the protein.
+They are listed on the ingredient list as “pea protein,” for example, as opposed to “peas.”

 This content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.